-While unclear from the initial media release, the Government’s website has been updated today to suggest that this extended protection will come in the form of an amendment to the Infectious Disease Emergency Leave Regulation (Regulation) which was enacted under the Employment Standards Act, 2000 (ESA) earlier this summer.
+While unclear from the initial media release, the Government’s website was updated on September 4, 2020 to suggest that this extended protection will come in the form of an amendment to the Infectious Disease Emergency Leave Regulation (Regulation) which was enacted under the Employment Standards Act, 2000 (ESA) earlier this summer.
 Our update on the Regulation, as it was originally published, can be found here.

 The amended regulation has not yet been released.
 However, the Government’s website describes that the definition of “COVID-19 Period” contained in the Regulation will be amended such that it will now run from March 1, 2020 to January 2, 2021.

 Practically speaking, what this means is that any non-unionized employee who experiences a temporary reduction in hours or wages between March 1, 2020 and January 2, 2021 will be deemed to be on a job-protected Infectious Disease Emergency Leave (IDEL).
 During the extended COVID-19 Period, any such temporary reductions in hours or wages will not constitute a lay-off or a constructive dismissal under the ESA.

 Effective January 3, 2021, the application of the regular ESA provisions and regulations governing temporary lay-offs and constructive dismissals will resume, and temporary reductions in hours or wages will no longer constitute a deemed IDEL.